If this is your first time in the class, you should:

 How the course is taught

-The class is divided into eight modules.
+The class is divided into four modules.
 Each module contains one or more topics.
 Contained within each topic is an on-line lesson of relevant materials from your

 textbook, including web links to related information.
 The on-line sessions are intended to guide you through the